gw2load/GW2AddonManager/README.md

 A tool to improve the experience of using addons and plugins in Guild Wars 2 by handling installation, updates, and file management behind the scenes.

+> [!IMPORTANT]
+> This project is not yet ready for general use and still requires manual setup.

+In order to use the manager, an up-to-date version of [GW2Load](https://github.com/gw2-addon-loader/GW2Load) is required.
+The manager expects GW2Load to be installed in the game directory.

 ## License